You are here

 Instructor, Academic Advisor, 2013

 Teaching assignments include Introduction to Criminology, Report Writing for Criminal Justice Professionals and Introduction to Policing.
-Research and publication interests include policing in a post 9/11 society, national database for DNA, Privacy issues and policing and report writing.
+Research and publication interests include policing in a post 9/11 society, national database for DNA, Privacy issues and policing.
 Prior experience includes Loss Prevention, Emergency Medical Dispatching, and Policing.
-I am also involved with the Department of Criminology and Criminal Justice Speaker Series and the Criminology Career Fair.
+Other areas of focus are with the Department of Criminology and Criminal Justice Speaker Series, Recruiting, Marketing, Department Newsletter and the Criminology Career Fair.

 HH 214; (812) 237-2196; Travis.Behem@indstate.edu